dataops-tk/tapdance/docs/authoring_rules.md

   "*" wildcards.
 Regex expressions must be bordered by enveloping slashes (`/`), and are only valid in column names.
 For example, the exclusion rule `!*./credit.*card.*/` will exclude `account.CreditCard`, `cust.credit_card`, and also `acct.credit_card_number`.
+- If you get warnings about primary keys not being automatically detected, you can denote primary key fields by appending the hint `-> primary-key` after the column name.
+Ex: `account.id -> primary-key`

 Planned for V2:
 - Columns prefixed with a tilde '~' should be obfuscated